'Baptism by fire' for newly appointed Supreme Court Justice Barrett

-The Republican-controlled Senate on Monday pushed through the confirmation over Democrats’ objections to an appointment so close to the Nov.
+The Republican-controlled Senate on Monday pushed through her confirmation over Democratic objections to an appointment so close to the Nov.
 3 presidential election.
-President Donald Trump, who nominated Barrett, has said he expects the court to ultimately decide the result of the election between him and Democrat Joe Biden.
+President Donald Trump, who nominated Barrett, has said he expects the court to decide the outcome of the election in which he is being challenged by Democrat Joe Biden.

-Barrett, 48, who will be formally sworn in by Chief Justice John Roberts on Tuesday, joins the court with two election issues already awaiting her from key battleground states North Carolina and Pennsylvania.
+Barrett, 48, was formally sworn in by Chief Justice John Roberts for the lifetime job in a private ceremony at the court on Tuesday morning.
+Barrett joins the court with two election issues already awaiting her from hotly contested battleground states North Carolina and Pennsylvania.

-The court would be expected to act on both before Election Day, with Barrett, previously an appeals court judge and legal scholar as part of the court’s new 6-3 conservative majority.
+The court would be expected to act on both before Election Day with Barrett, previously an appeals court judge and legal scholar, as part of its expanded 6-3 conservative majority.
 No Supreme Court justice had ever been confirmed so close to a presidential election.

 “I cannot think of any other situation like this,” said Rick Hasen, an expert on election law at the University of California, Irvine School of Law.
 “It really is a potential baptism by fire.”

 One week after the election, the court on Nov.
-10 hears a case in which Republicans including Trump are asking the court to strike down the 2010 Affordable Care Act, commonly known as Obamacare.
+10 is due to hear a case in which Republicans including Trump are asking the court to strike down the 2010 Affordable Care Act, commonly known as Obamacare.

-During Barrett’s Senate confirmation hearing two weeks ago, Democrats focused on both Obamacare and election cases in voicing opposition to her confirmation and urged her to step aside from both.
+During Barrett’s Senate confirmation hearing two weeks ago, Democrats focused on both Obamacare and election cases in voicing opposition to her confirmation.
+They urged her to step aside from both cases.
 Barrett refused to make such a commitment.
-Justices have the final say on whether they step aside in a case.
+Justices have the final say on whether they recuse themselves in a case.

-At a White House ceremony on Monday night where conservative Supreme Court Justice Clarence Thomas administered to her one of the two oaths of office that justices must take, Barrett pledged her independence from politics.
+At a White House ceremony on Monday night in which conservative Supreme Court Justice Clarence Thomas administered to her one of the two oaths of office that justices must take, Barrett pledged her independence from politics.

-“This separation of duty from political preference is what makes the judiciary distinct,” she said.
+“This separation of duty from political preference is what makes the judiciary distinct,” Barrett said.

 The political pressures put Barrett in a difficult position and she may tread carefully, said Jessica Levinson, a professor at Loyola Law School in Los Angeles.